-We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$ million (or \$ million if the underwriters exercise their option to purchase additional shares of common stock in full), based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the front cover of this prospectus.
+We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$228.4 million (or \$261.7 million if the underwriters exercise their option to purchase additional shares of common stock in full).

-We will not receive any proceeds from the sale of shares of our common stock by the selling stockholders[, including from any exercise by the underwriters of their option to purchase additional shares from the selling stockholders].
+We will not receive any proceeds from any exercise by the underwriters of their option to purchase additional shares from the selling stockholders.
 The selling stockholders will receive all of the net proceeds and bear all commissions and discounts, if any, from the sale of our common stock by the selling stockholders.
 See "Principal and Selling Stockholders."